Giova1016/Cryptography-Project/README.md

 # Cryptography Algorithms

-This project is a working prototype for many Cryptography algorithms made in Python.
+This project includes the implementation of a few cryptographic algorithms made in Python.

 ## Introduction